 Delicate finger sandwiches are a customary part of Afternoon Tea and usually have their own dedicated tier on the High Tea stand.
 To make appetizing, dainty sandwiches the main things to consider are taste, (so not too overpowering), colour, shape, variety, texture, and freshness.
-My suggestion is to use an assortment of different breads such as dark rye; multigrain and white bread and a variety of coloured fillings, then cut the sandwiches into ribbon, triangle or round sandwich shapes.
+My suggestion is to use an assortment of different loaves of bread such as dark rye; multigrain and white bread and a variety of coloured fillings, then cut the sandwiches into the ribbon, triangle or round sandwich shapes.

 To keep sandwiches moist whilst making them keep the bread and made ones covered with a slightly damp Tea towel and only take the bread out of the packet as needed so it doesn’t dry out.

 Prepare the workspace with all the necessary fillings beforehand so that the sandwiches can be made quickly and covered immediately to keep them moist.

 The basic Tea sandwich, no matter the shape desired is made by firstly preparing the filling and then spooning the filling onto one side of the buttered bread.
 Close the sandwich and with a sharp serrated knife cut the outer crusts off.
 Serve on platters.

 What fillings make dainty High Tea Sandwiches